 If you are laid-off or go on an approved leave of absence, you may continue your life and AD&D coverage for up to 24 months by making self-payments.
-(Non-1400 Hour employees may prepay for off-season coverage through payroll deductions while working during the season.)
-As explained on page 12, one of the requirements for the retiree death benefit is ten years of continuous coverage prior to retirement.
-Therefore, if you fail to self pay for coverage when you are not working, you will not qualify for the retiree death benefit.
+As explained on page 13, one of the requirements for the retiree death benefit is 120 months (ten years) of continuous coverage prior to retirement.
+Therefore, if you fail to self pay for coverage when you are not working, you will not preserve the continuity of your coverage and, as a result, may fail to meet the 120-month test that would otherwise qualify you for the retiree death benefit.

 Self-payments must be made to your employer who will submit them to the Trust together with premiums for working employees.
-Self-payments must begin the month after employer-paid coverage ends and must be continuous.
-If you skip a month you cannot resume self-pay coverage without returning to covered employment and working at least one day.
+Self-payments must begin the month after employer-paid coverage (excluding the "extension period" discussed on page 6) ends and must be continuous.
+If you skip a month you cannot resume self-pay coverage without returning to covered employment and regaining eligibility.
 Payments are due on the first day of the month for which coverage is being purchased.
 Payments are considered late if they are not received within 30 days of the due date.
 There is no grace period.
 If a payment is late, self-pay coverage is cancelled.
-As of July 1, 2006, the premium is \$.85 per \$1000 of coverage or:
+As of July 1, 2010, the premium is \$.85 per \$1000 of coverage.
+See your Eligibility and Benefit Insert for your self-pay premium rates.